Sony Corp. of America v. Universal City Studios, Inc.: Background

-Two years later, the District Court ruled for Sony, on the basis that noncommercial home use recording was considered fair use, and that access to free public information is a First Amendment public interest served by this use.
-However, this ruling was reversed in part by the Ninth Circuit Court, which held Sony liable for contributory infringement.
+Two years later, the district court ruled for Sony, on the basis that noncommercial home use recording was considered fair use, and that access to free public information is a First Amendment public interest served by this use.
+However, this ruling was reversed in part by the Ninth Circuit Court, which held Sony liable for contributory copyright infringement.
 That court also held that the main purpose of Betamax was copying.
 The circuit court went on to suggest damages, injunctive relief, and compulsory licenses in lieu of other relief.
+Sony then appealed to the Supreme Court.

 Supreme Court ruling

 Majority opinion

-The Supreme Court ruled 5-4 to reverse the Ninth Circuit in favor of Sony.
-The ruling was largely focused on whether the technology in question had significant non-infringing uses, and that the plaintiffs were unable to prove otherwise.
+The Supreme Court ruled 5–4 to reverse the Ninth Circuit, ruling in favor of Sony.
+The ruling was largely focused on whether the technology in question had significant non-infringing uses, and how the plaintiffs were unable to prove otherwise.

-On the question of whether Sony could be described as "contributing" to copyright infringement, the Court stated:
+On the question of whether Sony could be described as contributing to copyright infringement, the court stated:

-The question is thus whether the Betamax is capable of commercially significant noninfringing uses ... one potential use of the Betamax plainly satisfies this standard, however it is understood: private, noncommercial time-shifting in the home. [...]
-[W]hen one considers the nature of a televised copyrighted audiovisual work... and that time-shifting merely enables a viewer to see such a work which he had been invited to witness in its entirety free of charge, the fact... that the entire work is reproduced... does not have its ordinary effect of militating against a finding of fair use.

-Combined with the noncommercial, nonprofit nature of time-shifting, the Court concluded that it was indeed a fair use.
+Combined with the noncommercial, nonprofit nature of time-shifting, the court concluded that such behavior indeed qualified as fair use.

-Children's television personality Mr. Rogers' testimony supporting the manufacturers of VCRs before the District Court was taken into consideration for the decision.
-The Court stated that his views were a notable piece of evidence "that many [television] producers are willing to allow private time-shifting to continue" and even quoted his testimony in a footnote.
+Children's television personality Mr. Rogers' testimony supporting the manufacturers of VCRs before the district court was taken into consideration for the Supreme Court's decision.
+The high court stated that Rogers' views were a notable piece of evidence "that many [television] producers are willing to allow private time-shifting to continue" and even quoted his testimony in a footnote.